PentahoCommunityMeetup2015/info/README.md

-# Pentahon Community Meetup 2015
+# Pentaho Community Meetup 2015

 This page holds all the essential info about the Pentahon Community Meetup 2015.